Inference Gateway CLI

 engines: [duckduckgo, google]

-Fetch content from a whitelisted URL.
+Fetch content from an allowed URL.
 Optionally save the response to disk.

 - Parameters:

-url(required),format(textorjson),download(defaultfalse— whentrue, saves under~/.infer/tmp) - Notes: only whitelisted domains are allowed; responses are cached (default 15-minute TTL)
+url(required),format(textorjson),download(defaultfalse- whentrue, saves under~/.infer/tmp) - Notes: only allowed domains can be fetched; responses are cached (default 15-minute TTL)

 tools: